Information for Corporate/Large Group/Fraternal Volunteers

 Please contact MaryAnne McMillan if you would like to attend a Volunteer Orientation.

-Volunteers will help the Rutgers Gardens Children’s program coordinator with the after school programs that visit the gardens and with the Community Youth Garden (a vegetable garden for Children).
-Interest in children and sharing learning opportunities with them is important.
+Volunteers will help the Rutgers Gardens Children’s program coordinator with the school/camp programs that visit the gardens and with the Community Youth Garden (a vegetable garden for Children).
+An interest in children and sharing learning opportunities with them is important.
 Volunteers also needed to assist with the maintenance of the Community Youth Garden.

-Volunteers are needed for the many Special Events that are held at the gardens.
+Volunteers are needed for the many special events that are held at the Gardens.
 Volunteers, both novice and serious gardeners, are needed to help plan both our fundraising and educational events.
 Events help fund our educational mission while raising public awareness of the programs and activities of the Gardens.
-Events include participation in Rutgers Day, our Spring Plant Sale, Open House and Wine Tasting Festival, the Garden Gala, Fall Festival and HollyDays.
+Events include participation in Rutgers Day, our Spring Plant Sale, Open House, the Gardens Party ,and Fall Festival.